TAGASK/techtest/README.md

   * App - With the both screens required
   * Base - With all the templates class implemented that can be reuse for other (features/modules)

+- I added lazy loading
+- I added test on DB (Room), Unit test
+- the strategy is to look in the local DB if data not present i go fetch it by api then i update the database and listen any change on DB
+- I added dto to map to the entity to be able to modify it easily in the future.

+What could have been had :

+- UI tests
+- End to End tests

 # Android technical test

 ## Instructions